coelhofh/DataChallenge/README.md

   Table TbLoadControl give the load status as seen on the /venv/TestEvidence/ files - Db_load*.jpg

 * The solution should be scalable to 100 million entries.
 It is encouraged to simplify the data by a data model.
 Please add proof that the solution is scalable.<BR>
-  Test make with 1.2M rows took 6 minutes to complete in my personal notebook (/venv/TestEvidence/ files - Db_load_finish.jpg - idloadcontrol - 79).
-As commits are a load parameters it's scalable to me.
+  Test made with 1.2M rows took 6 minutes to complete in my personal notebook (/venv/TestEvidence/ files - Db_load_finish.jpg - idloadcontrol - 79).
+As commits are a load parameters which does not overload the DB.
 TbTrips table could be partitioned for better select performance.

 * Use a SQL database<BR>
   Postgresql database was used in this solution.
 Last release postgresql-15.3-3.